MatthieuLeNozach/nbm-demo-fork/README.md

 4/ And... finally.. all the interest is to put the observation in a context and particularly a climatic one : what is the weather and how is it linked to the data.
 Questions that could be answered with an information system.

-Image alt: image Capture_decran_20200921_a_222406.jpg (0.4MB)

-The absence of wind is great to have a good quality of recording.
-However, storms and westerly winds are particularly interesting to observe night migration because the bring lot of informations and unusual migrants which routes have been changed, allowing us to put this phenomenon in perspective
-Papers
 Salamon et al, 2016, Towards the Automatic Classification of Avian Flight Calls for Bioacoustic Monitoring : https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5120805/

 The sound approach, 2020, The Sound Approach guide to nocturnal flight calls : https://soundapproach.co.uk/the-sound-approach-guide-to-nocturnal-flight-calls/